Mount Bromo

 A typical way to visit Mount Bromo is from the nearby mountain village of Cemoro Lawang.
 From there it is possible to walk to the volcano in about 45 minutes, but it is also possible to take an organized jeep tour, including stops at the viewpoint of Mount Penanjakan (2770 m) (Indonesian: Gunung Penanjakan).
 The sights on Mount Penanjakan can also be reached on foot in about two hours.
 Depending on the level of volcanic activity, the Indonesian Center for Volcanology and Disaster Mitigation sometimes issues a warning not to visit Mount Bromo.

+The neighboring Mount Batok is often mistaken as Mount Bromo due to its prominence in the caldera, and its position in front of the more flat Bromo crater as viewed from their most popular viewpoints along the northern rim.

 History of volcanic activity

 2004 eruptions

 Mount Bromo erupted in 2004.
 That eruptive episode led to the death of two people who had been hit by rocks from the explosion.